Graate-Org/NEAR-Block-Dice--AssemblyScript/README.md

 ```

-It's a simple contract demonstrating how to build a dic game on the NEAR blockchain using assembly script:
+It's a simple contract demonstrating how to build a dice game on the NEAR blockchain using AssemblyScript:
 - Why you should avoid leaks and have data restrictions on your smart contracts
-- How to implement random number generation and id checks on the NEAR block chain
+- How to implement random number generation and id checks on the NEAR blockchain

 ## Usage